AVSystem/developer-zone/docs/Coiote_IoT_DM/Onboarding/connect.md

     !!! note
         If you're a new user with no added devices, the **Add your LwM2M device** panel will be displayed upon logging in to the platform.

-1. Select the **Connect your LwM2M device directly via the Management server** tile.
+1. Select the **Connect your LwM2M device via the Management server** tile.
    ![Add via Mgmt](images/mgmt_tile.png "Add via Mgmt")

 1. In the **Device credentials** step: